Flag of California: The Civil War period

-During the war, Union soldiers protected the West against secessionists who ran up Confederate flags in many places, including above the California statehouse in Sacramento, then disappearing before they could be caught.
+During the war, Union soldiers routinely took action against secessionists who ran up Confederate flags in many places, including above the California statehouse in Sacramento, then disappeared before they could be caught.
 On July 4, 1861, during U.S. Independence Day celebrations in Sacramento, Democrat and veteran Maj.
 J. P. Gillis celebrated the independence of the United States from Great Britain and the secession of the Confederacy by unfurling a flag based on the first Confederate flag, the Stars and Bars, but containing seventeen stars rather than the Confederate banner's seven, and marching down the street to the cheers of pro-slavery individuals.
-This was the only Confederate flag captured in California during the Civil War.
 Unionist Jack Biderman denounced Gillis, tore the flag from his hands, and taunted secessionists to try to take the flag back.
 No one tried.
 Because Gillis' flag was seized by Jack Biderman, it is referred to either as the "Biderman Flag" or the "Gillis Flag."
+The flag is preserved in the state capitol.

+The state's regimental flags were outline by Adjutant General William Chauncey Kibbe in [special order, No. 2.]:

+In June 1861, the San Francisco Board of Supervisors ordered three flags to be made by Norcross.
+One of them was based on the first state flag, with the "California Coat of arms" added to its field.
+It cost $50 ($1,826 adjusted for inflation) to make and was hung in the chamber of the board of supervisors with the other two flags.
+A year later a banner of similar design was hung in the city, but the seal was encircled by small American flags.

+On July 14, 1864, a party under Gen. McDowell took a ship around the Bay Area to inspect the fortifications.
+The ship, called The Goliah, flew the flag of the United States and a state flag described as "...a body of red with a large circle in the centre, representing the great seal of the State."